Skip to main content

 Standard operations are sent to an operation pool and are executed when they are included in a block.
 The cost of execution is paid by the sender of the operation when the operation is executed.

-Autonomous smart contracts works by emitting messages which will schedule the execution.
+Autonomous smart contracts work by emitting messages which will schedule the execution.
+The execution can be scheduled based on a target slot, or whenever a specific datastore entry has been written to (whether its value actually changed or not).
 Those messages are emitted by smart contracts, through operations sent by users or by autonomous operations.
 Messages are then stored in an asynchronous pool.
-Contrary to standard operations, the gas required by autonomous smart contracts is paid upfront.
+Contrary to standard operations, the gas required by autonomous smart contracts is paid upfront, when they are scheduled.

 The asynchronous pool is deterministic by nature as it’s filled with messages that ultimately come from operations included in blocks, which are processed by every node of the network.
 The pool has a finite size and messages are removed based on the fees and after a certain number of slots if they were not executed.